dotnet/AspNetCore.Docs/aspnet/intro.rst

 Middleware
 ----------

 In ASP.NET Core you compose your request pipeline using :doc:`/fundamentals/middleware`.
 ASP.NET Core middleware performs asynchronous logic on an ``HttpContext`` and then either invokes the next middleware in the sequence or terminates the request directly.
-You generally "Use" middleware by invoking a corresponding ``UseXYZ`` extension method on the ``IApplicationBuilder`` in the ``Configure`` method.
+You generally "Use" middleware by taking a dependency on a NuGet package and invoking a corresponding ``UseXYZ`` extension method on the ``IApplicationBuilder`` in the ``Configure`` method.

 ASP.NET Core comes with a rich set of prebuilt middleware: